Vulnerability Management Procedure

 Successful remediation measures are determined by subsequent analysis

-- Address all severity levels findings in Qualys Web Application Scanning (WAS)
+- Address all severity levels findings in Netsparker

-- If there are conflicting severity levels among the tools, consult Information Security and Assurance (ISA) for guidance to prioritization.
+- If there are conflicting severity levels among the tools, consult the Information Security and Assurance for guidance on prioritization

 - Within 30 Days:

 - Qualys VMDR confirmed severity levels 5 and 4

 - Confirmed Qualys VMDR severity levels 5, 4, and 3 on all systems within the PCI network